 5. Who needs to undergo mandatory quarantine?

-Persons who need to go under mandatory quarantine are:
+Persons who need to undergo mandatory quarantine are:

-- Persons entering Malta after having travelled in any country.
-The 14 day period starts from the day after departure from any country to Malta, and ends at midnight on the 14th day.
-E.g. quarantine starting on 7th April ends at midnight on 21st April.
+- Until 30th June persons entering Malta after having travelled in any country must go into mandatory quarantine for 14 days immediately on arrival.
+They can resume their activities on the day following the 14 day period of quarantine.
+The 14 day period starts from the day of arrival from any country to Maltam, and ends at midnight on the 14th day.
 This is enforceable by law.
-Failures to observe this obligation will result in fines of €3,000 each time a person is found to be in breach of quarantine.
-From the 1st July 2020, mandatory quarantine does not apply to people arriving from safe corridor countries, provided these people have resided in these safe corridor countries for 14 days prior to departure.
+Failure to observe this obligation will result in fines of €3,000 each time a person is found to be in breach of quarantine.
+From 1st July 2020, mandatory quarantine does not apply to people arriving from safe corridor countries, provided these people have resided in these safe corridor countries for 14 days prior to departure.

 - Persons living in the same household as any of the above persons must also spend 14 days in mandatory quarantine.
 This is enforceable by law.
 Failures to observe this obligation will result in fines of €3,000, each time a person is found to be in breach of quarantine.